p41nk1ll3r/CRISP/index.md

 ![Image](INLA.jpg)

 - **1.5D SED spatial fitting (PI: P. Garcia)**:
 The next step of the INLA spatial fitting applied to galaxy IFS is to simulatenously fit the wavelength and the spatial dimension.
-In a first 1.5D approach, we iteratively fit SED at each spaxel with [prospector](https://prospect.readthedocs.io/en/latest/) while the spatial part is done with [INLA](https://www.r-inla.org/).
+In a first 1.5D approach, we iteratively fit the SED at each spaxel with [prospector](https://prospect.readthedocs.io/en/latest/) while the spatial part is done with [INLA](https://www.r-inla.org/).

 - **Optimization of radiative transfer codes (PI: M. Smole)**:
-Monte Carlo radiative transfer (MCRT) codes like [SKIRT](https://skirt.ugent.be/root/_landing.html) to simulate the observed distribution of light as a function of wavelength given an initial geometry and dust composition is computationally expensive.
+Monte Carlo radiative transfer (MCRT) codes like [SKIRT](https://skirt.ugent.be/root/_landing.html) simulate the observed distribution of light as a function of wavelength given an initial geometry and dust composition; but this is computationally expensive.
 We are using the [INLA]((https://www.r-inla.org/) methodology to boost MCRT modeling of Active Galactic Nuclei (AGN) and galaxies requiring less initial photons and less compuational time.

 - **Pilot project of polarimetric studies towards galaxies: the case of Circinus (PI: M. Stalevski, S. González-Gaitán)**:<br/>
 Imaging polarimetry of the nearby Circinus galaxy, host of an Active Galactic Nucleus (AGN), taken with FORS2-VLT in multiple optical bands allows the study of the geometry and dust characteristics of the central object and its galaxy.